Overview of Our Standard

 Tax Resolution Services

-At Fortress Financial, an experienced tax attorney will work with you to accomplish two very important objectives:
+At Fortress Tax Relief, an experienced tax attorney will work with you to accomplish two very important objectives:

 - Protect your bank accounts, accounts receivable, business assets, personal assets, and wages from levies, garnishments, and seizures.

 - Identify and implement a tax resolution that requires the least possible repayment or settlement amount, potentially saving thousands, tens of thousands or even hundreds of thousands of dollars.

 - Local attorneys, enrolled agents, and C.P.A.s rarely specialize in back tax negotiations.
 WE DO!!!